 Robert Black fought with the 10th Mountain Division in Italy.
-(Photo used by permission of The Advocate, Baton Rouge, Louisiana)
+(Photo by Bill Feig, used by permission of The Advocate, Baton Rouge, Louisiana)

 By George Morris